haekb/nolf1-modernizer/readme.md

 The goal of NOLF Modernizer is to help fix some long standing bugs, and update some more outdated features of the game.

-This project is a work in progress.

 ## Features

  - Cap framerate during menus and gameplay to 60fps
  - Fixed the mouse stutter
- - Optimized some fill rendering
+ - Optimized performance in select cases
- - Fixed slow text rendering
+ - Jukebox to play your favourite tunes

 ## Additional Config Commands

 The following are new config commands:
   - `FramerateLock`           - INT - Locks the framerate if the value is 1.
 (Default is 1)
   - `ShowFramerate`           - INT - Displays the framerate if the value is 1.
 (Default is 0)